Short Cuts #1. Making a Freeze Frame in Lightworks

 Inside Lightworks, put your playhead to where you want to have your freeze frame and hit the C key to make a cut.
-Press right on your keyboard to move forward a single frame and then hit C again.
-Now we’ve made these cuts, you have effectively isolated the frame, but it is still a frame of video.
+Press right on your keyboard to move forward a single frame, and then hit C again.
+Now that we’ve made these cuts, you have effectively isolated the frame, but it is still a video frame.

 Move the piece of footage after your frame out of the way, and then right-click on the frame.
 Click speed, set it to 0%, and then click apply.
 This has now frozen your frame, effectively turning it into an image.
 You can now drag the right-hand edge of your frame along to make it as long as you want.